01: Understanding and Preparing Your Event Data

 our event and population counts, remove unnecessary rows using

-, and construct our arrays using
+filter(), and construct our list using

-.
-Setting up the data for RSTr
+long_to_list_matrix().
+Setting up the data for RSTr can

-have your data organized for analysis.
+to have your data organized for analysis.